cyberpunk-akash/Personal-blog/README.md

   python manage.py migrate
   python manage.py runserver
 ```
 - The output of the last command is an URL, you can use this URL to run the web application on your system locally.
-Thanks for visiting!
-I hope it was worth time :)